Payment Flow and Custom Development

 Payment Success

-page, because the Nexty.dev template's default payment success page displays the pricing plan the user purchased.
-You should modify the display content according to your business to provide a better user experience.
+page, because Nexty's default payment success page displays the pricing plan purchased by the user.
+You should modify the display content according to your own business to improve user experience.

 User Benefits Display

-Let's first try purchasing the built-in initialized pricing plans, buying both one-time payment and recurring subscription.
-After completion, you can see current benefits in /dashboard/subscription
+Let's first try purchasing the built-in initial pricing plans, purchasing both one-time payments and subscription cycles that have credit values defined in benefits_jsonb

-and the dropdown menu in the top-right corner.
+and the dropdown box in the upper right corner of the page.

-Opening Supabase's Table Editor, you can see corresponding data in the orders
+Open Supabase's Table Editor, and you can see corresponding data in orders

 , subscriptions